Arkansas has so many great state parks and Mount Nebo State Park is one of the best!

 NOTE: There are also private homes on Mount Nebo and some are interspersed with the homes owned by the state park.

 NOTE: Some of the private homes are also available for rent.
-I have heard good things about Taylor’s Cabin on Mount Nebo.
-This AirBnb Mountain Top Retreat located near Sunrise Point gets great reviews.
+This AirBnb, Mountain Top Retreat, located near Sunrise Point gets great reviews.

 There are shaded picnic areas and playgrounds as well as a nice swimming pool which is perfect when you are staying on the mountain with children.